joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-04-18-ramadan-moon.md

 ### Tilting at patches

-Now, we don't see the patches straight on from where we are Earth.
+Now, we don't see the patches straight on from where we are on Earth.
 Instead, we see them tilted by the angles $\theta$ and $\phi.$ As we'll see below, this affects the projected $2\text{D}$ area we see from Earth in a simple way.

 To get some intuition, take a book and stand it up perpendicular to the ground.
 This is the area $dA:$